redhat-appstudio/o11y/README.md

       team: o11y
   ```

-### Updating Alerts
+### Updating Alert and Recording Rules

-Alert rules for data plane and control plane clusters are being deployed by app-interface
+Alert rules for data plane, control plane clusters and recording rules are being deployed by
-to RHOBS, to where the metrics are also being forwarded.
+app-interface to RHOBS, to where the metrics are also being forwarded.
 For deploying the
-alert rules, app-interface references the location of the rules together with a git
+alert rules and recording rules, app-interface references the location of the rules together
-reference - branch name or commit hash.
+with a git reference - branch name or commit hash.

 It holds separate references to both staging and production RHOBS instances (monitoring
 RHTAP staging and production deployments).
 For both environments, we maintain the